Digital Turbine (NASDAQ:APPS) Trading Up 5.1%

-A number of research analysts have recently weighed in on APPS shares.
-BidaskClub lowered Digital Turbine from a “strong-buy” rating to a “buy” rating in a report on Thursday.
-B. Riley raised their target price on Digital Turbine from $40.00 to $44.00 and gave the company a “buy” rating in a report on Friday, October 30th.
-LADENBURG THALM/SH SH lowered Digital Turbine from a “buy” rating to a “neutral” rating and raised their target price for the company from $21.00 to $31.50 in a report on Friday, October 30th.
-Roth Capital raised their target price on Digital Turbine from $25.00 to $40.00 and gave the company a “buy” rating in a report on Wednesday, October 21st.
-Finally, Canaccord Genuity lowered Digital Turbine from a “buy” rating to a “hold” rating and set a $60.00 target price on the stock. in a report on Monday, December 21st.
-Four investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-Digital Turbine has a consensus rating of “Buy” and a consensus target price of $46.07.
+Several equities analysts have recently issued reports on APPS shares.
+ValuEngine downgraded shares of Digital Turbine from a “buy” rating to a “hold” rating in a report on Tuesday, December 1st.
+BidaskClub downgraded shares of Digital Turbine from a “strong-buy” rating to a “buy” rating in a report on Thursday, January 7th.
+LADENBURG THALM/SH SH downgraded shares of Digital Turbine from a “buy” rating to a “neutral” rating and upped their price objective for the company from $21.00 to $31.50 in a report on Friday, October 30th.
+Canaccord Genuity downgraded shares of Digital Turbine from a “buy” rating to a “hold” rating and set a $60.00 price objective on the stock. in a report on Monday, December 21st.
+Finally, Zacks Investment Research downgraded shares of Digital Turbine from a “buy” rating to a “hold” rating in a report on Wednesday, December 30th.
+Four equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus price target of $46.07.

-In related news, Director Jeff Karish sold 31,847 shares of the stock in a transaction dated Wednesday, November 4th.
-The shares were sold at an average price of $35.20, for a total value of $1,121,014.40.
-Following the completion of the transaction, the director now owns 390,531 shares of the company’s stock, valued at approximately $13,746,691.20.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-6.20% of the stock is currently owned by company insiders.
+In other Digital Turbine news, Director Jeff Karish sold 31,847 shares of the business’s stock in a transaction on Wednesday, November 4th.
+The shares were sold at an average price of $35.20, for a total transaction of $1,121,014.40.
+Following the sale, the director now directly owns 390,531 shares of the company’s stock, valued at approximately $13,746,691.20.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+6.20% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Public Employees Retirement Association of Colorado acquired a new position in Digital Turbine in the 3rd quarter valued at about $382,000.
-Diversified Trust Co acquired a new position in shares of Digital Turbine in the 3rd quarter valued at about $313,000.
-Vanguard Group Inc. increased its holdings in shares of Digital Turbine by 8.6% in the 2nd quarter.
-Vanguard Group Inc. now owns 4,609,230 shares of the software maker’s stock valued at $57,939,000 after purchasing an additional 366,822 shares during the period.
-Arrowstreet Capital Limited Partnership increased its holdings in shares of Digital Turbine by 22.0% in the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 1,581,985 shares of the software maker’s stock valued at $51,794,000 after purchasing an additional 285,148 shares during the period.
-Finally, Alps Advisors Inc. acquired a new position in shares of Digital Turbine in the 3rd quarter valued at about $303,000.
-60.45% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of APPS.
+Lord Abbett & CO.
+LLC acquired a new position in shares of Digital Turbine in the third quarter worth $52,596,000.
+Nuveen Asset Management LLC boosted its holdings in Digital Turbine by 323.1% in the second quarter.
+Nuveen Asset Management LLC now owns 1,488,438 shares of the software maker’s stock worth $18,709,000 after purchasing an additional 1,136,623 shares in the last quarter.
+Voloridge Investment Management LLC bought a new stake in Digital Turbine in the third quarter worth $23,795,000.
+Braun Stacey Associates Inc. bought a new stake in Digital Turbine in the third quarter worth $16,555,000.
+Finally, Fuller & Thaler Asset Management Inc. bought a new stake in Digital Turbine in the third quarter worth $13,053,000.
+60.69% of the stock is currently owned by institutional investors and hedge funds.

 Digital Turbine, Inc, through its subsidiaries, provides media and mobile communication products and solutions for mobile operators, application advertisers, device original equipment manufacturers, and other third parties worldwide.
 Its software platform that enables mobile operators and OEMs to control, manage, and monetize devices.